PHOTOX/promdens/README.md

 The first column always considers the index (label) of the given position-momentum pair.
 This index is used in the output to specify the selected position-momentum pairs.
 The following columns come in pairs for each excited state: the first column contains the excitation energy while the second column bears the magnitudes of the transition dipole moment.
 Note that the header is not mandatory in the input file.
-We will use this input file in the following examples and refer to it as to `input_file.dat`.
+We will use this input file in the following examples and refer to it as `input_file.dat`.

 ## Usage
-The code requires information about the method (PDA or PDAW, `--method`), the number of excited states to consider (`--nstates`), the number of initials conditions to be generated (`--npsamples`), and the characteristics of the laser pulse, such as the envelope type
+The code requires information about the method (PDA or PDAW, `--method`), the number of excited states to consider (`--nstates`), the number of initial conditions to be generated (`--npsamples`), and the characteristics of the laser pulse, such as the envelope type
 (Gaussian, Lorentzian, sech, etc., `--envelope_type`), the pulse frequency (`--omega`), the linear chirp parameter (`--linear_chirp`), and the full width at half maximum parameter (`--fwhm`).
 The units of excitation energies (`--energy_unit`) and transition dipole moments can be specified (`--tdm_unit debye`).
 An optional flag is `--plot`, which produces and saves plots of the absorption spectrum, laser pulse characteristics and the final analysis of the results.